 The Speedwell was finally declared unfit for the journey.
 Some of the Pilgrims dropped out.
 The remainder crowded onto the Mayflower, which required re-provisioning, despite funds running low.

-She left Plymouth on 16th September, with up to 30 crew and 102 passengers on board.
+They left Plymouth on 16th September 1620, with up to 30 crew and 102 passengers on board.
 Just under half of them were Separatists, or Saints.
 They used the name Saints as a way to indicate that they were part of a particular group with a certain set of beliefs.

 The document read: